paulclist/teachingtemp/week7.md

 We can use a dataset from stata using the *webuse* command in Stata.
 You can run these your self and follow along. **In fact, you should as you'll need to use stata yourself. **

-The first command loads the data, the second and third rename variables, and the fourth lists the variables.
+The first command loads the data, the second and third rename variables.
 I then drop a variable I don't use, and label the variables.